 Today is World Wi-Fi Day.
-This year we’re feeling more grateful than ever for Wi-Fi, as it’s played a huge part in helping us live and work through ‘lockdown’ these past few months.
+This year we’re feeling more grateful than ever for Wi-Fi, as it’s played a huge part in helping us live and work this past year.

-By connecting the devices from our homes to the internet, we’ve been able to keep in touch with friends, family, colleagues and customers and adjust to a new virtual world.
-It’s safe to say that 2020 is the year of Wi-Fi.
+By connecting the devices from our homes to the internet, we’ve been able to keep in touch with friends, family, colleagues and customers and thrive in our virtual world.

 But how much do we really know about this industry-defining technology?
-Here are our five favorite (and fun) facts about Wi-Fi.
+Here are our five favourite (and fun) facts about Wi-Fi.

 1. Wi-Fi originates from Hawaii